 In addition to regular articles, Physical Review C publishes Rapid Communications, Brief Reports, and Comments.
 These are limited in length: five journal pages for Rapid Communications, four for Brief Reports, and two for Comments and Replies.
 Short Paper sections may not be used for serial publication.
-For information on how to estimate length, see the information available on the Authors subpage of http://prc.aps.org/.
+For information on how to estimate length, see the information available on the Authors, General Information subpage at http://prc.aps.org/.